osition/osition/src/webpage/src/guide/wizard/index.md

 /path/to/destination/jarklin/wizard
 ```

-After the launch you get a terminal-base UI
+After the launch, you get a terminal-based interactive UI for a convenient usage

 ![wizard-home](assets/initial-menu.png)